Comfrey Tea: Benefits & How to Make

 Comfrey Tea Side Effects

-This tea (and herb) is controversial because of the potential damage it can do to the liver, as well as increasing your risk of cancer.
+This tea (and herb) is controversial because of the potential damage it can do to the liver.
 While these side effects mostly appeared in animal testing at a very high concentration of this herbal extract, you should still always speak to your doctor before using this, particularly if you have suffered from liver disease or damage in the past.
 [4]

 DMCA.com Protection Status